IndyRick/uMatic2/README.md

 ======================================================<br>
 MAIN µMATIC² SKETCH - Recent changes <br>
 ======================================================<br>
+- Added the ability of SENDing files without displaying the text.
+Text display was wrecking the WPM & Farnsworth timing.
+The time it takes to communicate the letter to be displayed on the Nextion via serial added a fixed delay that did not vary with WPM speed.
+The Keyer Settings Page has added a two-state button that enables/disables text display.
+(1 NOV 2020)
 - Fixed a timimg error that was introduced with the previously added "Sticky" Sleep function  (23 OCT 2020)
 - Sticky MUTE button (maintains state upon reboot)
 - SPC'G permits setting > WPM (greater control of spacing between characters)